IllumiDesk/illumidesk/README.md

 # IllumiDesk

+:warning: Thanks to the amazing feedback we have gotten from the community, the IllumiDesk Team is currently re implementing many of the components listed in this document.
+For the most part these changes are and will be backwards compatible, however, please proceed with caution if you plan on using this setup in a production environment (not recommended) :warning:

 ## Overview

 [Jupyter Notebooks](https://jupyter.org) are a great **education tool** for a variety of subjects since it offers instructors and learners a unified document standard to combine markdown, code, and rich visualizations.
 With the proper setup, Jupyter Notebooks allow organizations to enhance their learning experiences.